 Indigenous barrios are tucked away here and there, filling the air with the laughter of children and the music of frequent fiestas.
 For those wishing to recapture a simpler and quieter lifestyle, Cotacachi or one of the nearby villages may well be the place.
 These villages have lilting names like Peguche, Quiroga, El Ejido and Imantag.

 Several large haciendas, picturesque dairies, hosterias and numerous farms dot the landscape.
 Fields are still worked by hand.
 Occasionally oxen can be seen pulling a wooden plow.
 It’s easy to imagine stepping back in time in such a setting or turning back the clock hundreds of years.
+Our next door neighbor, 85-year-old Mariano still works our fields with his cows and wooden plow, in exchange for pasturing his cows on our land.

 Locals report that land prices have risen markedly in the last decade, yet they are still low compared to other Latin American countries and even other nearby towns like Otavalo and Ibarra.